 With the dawn of 2019, the entire nation seems to be vying to improve the life expectancy rate.
 Some of us are already using personal health products like FitBit and Apple Watch to proactively monitor our physical activity.
-Is 2019 the year we shift our focus from physical activity to what’s going on inside the body.
+Is 2019 the year we shift our focus from physical activity to what’s going on inside the body?
 I personally see digital transformations as a stepping stone that might lead us to a bright future.
-Now many of you have this misconception that digitalization is all about buying new technologies and latest tools.
+Now many of you have this misconception that digitalization is all about buying new technologies and the latest tools.
 No!
 It’s way beyond!
 It’s all about changing the operational process in the healthcare sector and making it more automatic and efficient.

 Now, do you think an x-ray gives the exact picture?
 Of course not!
-There are certain areas which are distorted while certain areas are unnecessarily highlighted.
+There are certain areas that are distorted while certain areas are unnecessarily highlighted.
 And have you ever wondered why it happens?
 Simple professionals are looking more into 2D images, and we can definitely consider that almost all the surgeries that were conducted in the past were merely based on assumptions and guesswork.
 But not anymore!
-With technology advancement and innovations like 3D bioprinting, it becomes possible to understand the organs and their positioning in alarming clarity and in three-dimensional terms.
+With technological advancement and innovations like 3D bioprinting, it becomes possible to understand the organs and their positioning in alarming clarity and in three-dimensional terms.

 It may quite interest you to know that last year, successful separation of conjoined twins become possible.
 One of the twins relied on the other one’s heart to filter out impurities.
 They were attached from the lower part of their chest to their belly buttons.
 With the help of 3D bioprinting technology, they could operate virtually before doing it for real.
 They were successfully separated.
-The doctors wore Google like virtual reality glasses and explored a three-dimensional model of the twin’s hearts and explored the infants’ anatomy in minor detail.
+The doctors wore Google-like virtual reality glasses and explored a three-dimensional model of the twin’s hearts and explored the infants’ anatomy in minor detail.
 They blew up the 3D image of the infants’ anatomy before deciding on the right way to do the procedure.

 Healthcare Technology Advancements

 For healthcare professionals, quality always matters!
 And technology has proved its worth so, time and again.
-Today healthcare services has been elevated to such levels that were deemed impossible until some time ago.
+Today healthcare services have been elevated to such levels that were deemed impossible until some time ago.
 According to World Health Statistics 2015, a child born in 2013, has a life expectancy that’s seven years more than a child born 25 years earlier”.
 If I recall certain remarkable milestones, EMR- Electronic Medical Records used to make a huge impact a decade ago, and now it has become an ordinary element.
 Today, telemedicine, IoT, wearables, robots are setting up trends.

-Enhancing user experience is the key.
+Enhancing the user experience is the key.
 With the rising medical costs- patients are actively seeking alternatives for such costly treatments.
-Patients today are expecting to have a convenient and seamless experience that includes everything from accessing information to making informed decisions and having their questions answered through both online and over the phone.
+Patients today are expecting to have a convenient and seamless experience that includes everything from accessing information to making informed decisions and having their questions answered both online and over the phone.

 I am sure you will agree with me on the fact that diseases affect the quality of life- and millions of people are getting affected because of these diseases at a global scale.
 Technology has improved the patients’ health and their quality of life; affecting the global economy.